jaredly/j3/Roadmap.md

     I want .. to be able to, like "unwrap" the dealio, as I'm coming back.
     - [x] unbreak it a little
     - [ ] ok maybe this can actually work?
+    - [ ] no its broken somehow? need to have an example with simplifying both the arg and res of a function.
+      -> revert for the tweeeet
+      - maybe it's like "we're still unrolling the one side, and we need to check the other side to see if its a possibility?
+        -> and here is where I want to be able to do the unroll check.
+          -> oooh ok so what if unroll `(rec 'b (, 'a (option 'b))`
+            produced:
+              `(, 'a _)` `(, 'a (option _))` --- like replacing each step with "the hot path" being `(tvar _)`?
+And then I could do such a partial check.
+              That sounds great.
+I would fail to simplify in some cases probably, if it "still looked good" on the one hand, ...
+WAIT no that wouldn't happen, because the other arm would have to match the partial.
+SO I think this is the right approach!

 # Opaque types!! we'll probably want them in some form.